kenhkan/morrison/README.md

 "sub-ports" in a single port.
 A Unix program, however, cannot separate out data once it merges into a single stream accessible via a file descriptor.

-In Morrison, a component may use array ports by reading the environment variable `MORRISON_PORT_MAP_PATH`.
+In Vyzzi, a component may use array ports by reading the environment variable `VYZZI_PORT_MAP_PATH`.
 It is the path to a file that contains mapping for ports.

 #### Map file protocol